Vegan Thanksgiving Recipes

 How to Host Vegan Thanksgiving

-• Imagine you’re hosting dinner and some of your family are not vegan.
-Can you provide the vegan feast and allow family to bring their own dishes?
+• Imagine you’re hosting dinner and some of your family members are not vegan.
+Can you provide the vegan feast and allow the family to bring their own dishes?
 If you’re comfortable with that, it’s a nice compromise.

 • If you’re attending dinner hosted by a family member, ask if you can bring your own vegan feast.
 You’ll need an oven to heat up your food.